nextcloud/notifications/docs/notification-workflow.md

 ### Marking a notification as read/deleted/processed/obsoleted

-Now in case the user accepted the share or the share was removed/unshared, we want to remove the notification, because no user action is needed anymore.
+If the user accepted the share or the share was removed/unshared, we want to remove the notification, because no user action is needed anymore.
 To do this, we simply have to call the `markProcessed()` method on the manager with the neccessary information on a notification object: